Nasrollah Hekmat

-Nasrollah Hekmat is an Iranian philosopher and Professor of Philosophy at the Shahid Beheshti University.
+Nasrollah Hekmat is an Iranian philosopher and professor of philosophy at the Shahid Beheshti University.

-He first went to hawza and got the highest degree of Islamic studies.
-But in 1980, he came out from hawza and began to study philosophy.
-Finally, in 1994 Hekmat got his Ph.D. in Western Philosophy.
+Hekmat first studied at a hawza, where he attained the highest level of Islamic studies.
+In 1980, he left the hawza and began studying philosophy.
+In 1994, Hekmat received his Ph.D. in Western Philosophy.

-Nasrollah Hekmat's philosophy is Influenced by some Iranian and European philosophers like Avicena, Farabi, Sohrevardi, Ibn Arabi, Max Scheler and Kant.
+Hekmat's thought has been Influenced by Iranian and European philosophers including Avicenna, Al-Farabi, Sohrevardi, Ibn Arabi, Max Scheler and Kant.
+Recurring themes in his work include a critique of logical thinking, a gnostic approach to philosophy, and existentialism.

-Some of the obvious point of his philosophy is "the critic of logical thinking", "gnostisist philosophy" and existentialism.